 A Natural Solution For Many Conditions

-From tennis elbow, knee pain, shoulder pain, Achilles injuries and degenerative disc disease to sports or overuse injuries, this simple treatment eliminates the need for pain medications and invasive reconstructive surgery.
+From tennis elbow, hip pain, knee pain, shoulder pain and Achilles injuries, to sports or overuse injuries, this simple treatment eliminates the need for pain medications and invasive reconstructive surgery.

 What Type of Stem Cells are Used?